jradd/django-newproj-template/readme.md

 This project installs the necessary libraries (libjpeg, libfreetype, zlib) to use PIL (you will have to still install the [_pil_](https://pypi.python.org/pypi/PIL) Python package, however).
 To use SORL-Thumbnail you will have to install the [_pil_](https://pypi.python.org/pypi/PIL) and [_sorl-thumbnail_](https://pypi.python.org/pypi/sorl-thumbnail/) Python packages and [configure the project as appropriate](http://sorl-thumbnail.readthedocs.org/en/latest/installation.html#setup).

-### Documentation for Configuring Redis, Erlang or RabbitMQ
+### Redis, Erlang, RabbitMQ and More

-Review _requirements/base.txt_ for other default Python application choices and [Additional Optional Installs](#additional-optional-installs) for how to install other Linux packages such as Redis, Erlang and RabbitMQ.
+Review [Additional Optional Installs](#additional-optional-installs) for how to install other Linux packages such as Redis, Erlang and RabbitMQ.

+Review _requirements/base.txt_ for other default Python application choices (and the use cases for them) that you might want to enable out of the box.

 # Directions